Core Team

 Implementation Science Co-Investigator

 Dr. Finley is an Associate Professor in the Departments of Medicine and Psychiatry and Behavioral Sciences at UT Health San Antonio, and a Research Investigator with the Center for the Study of Implementation, Innovation, and Policy (CSHIIPP) at the Greater Los Angeles Veterans Healthcare System.
 Dr. Finley is a medical anthropologist, health services researcher and implementation scientist with expertise in mixed methodology, evaluation, and the implementation of evidence-based practices in inpatient and outpatient settings.
-She contributes D&I methodological expertise to the RTTC and guides its implementation evaluation efforts.
+She contributes methodological expertise to the RTTC and guides its implementation evaluation efforts.

 Erin Finley Headshot